Deltathens/tukwimo/grammar/declension.md

-There are x cases: Agent, Patient, Indirect Patient, Indirect Agent, Locative, Vocative, Benefactive
+There are x cases: Agent, Patient, Indirect Patient, Indirect Agent, Locative, Vocative, Benefactive, Genitive,

+Count is either singular or plural, and marked with a 'a' at the beginning for plural, and omitted when singular.